Vienna Philharmonic lifts lid on Nazi history

 "It's a little step in the right direction," he told Reuters.
 "But we're still a long way from having adequate access to the archives."

-The three historians were given less than two months to fulfil their commission following a decision by the orchestra's management after this January's New Year's concert, an annual focal point for criticism.
+The three historians were given less than two months to fulfill their commission following a decision by the orchestra's management after this January's New Year's concert, an annual focal point for criticism.

-The Vienna Philharmonic says it is not obliged to give public access to its archives, since it is a private organisation, although it does grant access to selected historians and scholars.
+The Vienna Philharmonic says it is not obliged to give public access to its archives, since it is a private organization, although it does grant access to selected historians and scholars.

 Truempi said it took him three years starting in 2003 to gain access to research his 2011 book "Das Politisierte Orchester" ("The Politicised Orchestra"), a study of the Vienna and Berlin Philharmonic orchestras under National Socialism.

-The historian reckons that the orchestra has now finally come to a point where it realised that its long-held policy, designed to protect its brand, was actually harming its image.
+The historian reckons that the orchestra has now finally come to a point where it realized that its long-held policy, designed to protect its brand, was actually harming its image.

 "I see it also as an issue of image management.
 For a long time, they tried to maintain a strict control over their brand but, in the end, the political pressure became such that it was the best solution to open up," he said.